2026 Entry Period Is Open — Send in Your Submissions Today!

 Notification of Award/No Award

 Award notifications will be emailed to producers at the email address provided on the Entry Form.
 Emails will be sent to all producers who entered the fest, including those who did not win an award.
-Please look for an email from the Fest the first week of March.
+Please look for an email from the Fest the last week of March.

 Entry Categories, Significant Community Programs and Subject Categories

-Entry Categories (CLICK ME!)
+Entry Categories

 All Entry Categories are open to both radio and video programs.

-Significant Community Program Honors (CLICK ME!)
+Significant Community Program Honors

 These programs do not go through the judging process but pay the same entry fee.
 WCM’s intent is to generate broad recognition for important programs produced through community access centers or LPFM stations.
 Media Center managers should nominate a show for a Significant Community Program Award if it has generated a significant community impact.
 The Conference Committee approves the selection after reviewing the letter in support of the nomination and watching the program.